Skip to content

 Capote2Verre?
 What is it?

-Capote2Verre is a reusable silicone cap that protects beverage glasses from harmful substances, reducing the risk of chemical submission in party environments.
+Capote2Verre is a reusable silicone cap that protects cups from harmful substances, reducing the risk of chemical submission in party environments.
 Its team is leading an awareness mission on the dangers of chemical submission and offers demonstrations of its effectiveness on social networks and YouTube.

 CAPOTE2VERRE - Who are we?